Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-Slovakia's Birthgap Retirement Indicator (BRI) reached 44.5% in 2024, marking an increase of 6.4 percentage points from 2023.
-Over the latest five-year period (2020–2024), the BRI has shown a rising trend, averaging 30.6%.
-When compared to its average in the 1970s, which stood at -68.6%, the current value represents a rise of about 113.1 percentage points.
-On a global scale, Slovakia holds the 15th position out of 35 countries, while within Europe, it ranks 12th out of 30.
+Slovakia’s Birthgap Retirement Indicator (BRI) reached 44.5% in 2024, marking a notable increase of 6.4 percentage points from the previous year.
+Over the past five years (2020–2024), the BRI has shown an upward trend, averaging 30.6%.
+Compared to the 1970s average of -68.6%, the current value represents a rise of approximately 113.1 percentage points.
+On the global stage, Slovakia stands 15th among 35 countries, while within Europe it holds the 12th position out of 30.

 Birthgap Retirement Indicator (BRI) over the decades